 You’re here now because you’ve realised that things haven’t quite gone back to the way they were before, and you’re making a start and trying something new to fix it.

 One of the most effective therapeutic interventions is a technique called Sensate Focus.
-It has proven to be effective (stat plz).
+Read all about Sensate Focus in this extensive guide.

 Blueheart delivers guided Sensate Focus sessions along with key education, and guided conversations to help you regain control of your sex lives.